Multi-Agent Reinforcement Learning in Minecraft

 MARLO Travel Grant Prize

-The top 7 team will be awarded a MARLO Travel Grant with a maximum value of
+The top 7 team (3 Progress Award at Kick-off Tournament and the rest of 4 Award at Final Tournament) will be awarded a MARLO Travel Grant with a maximum value of

 $2,500 USD for the team members to join a relevant conference to publish their competition result.
 The conference is within a year after finishing the final tournament and it is decided later based on mutual agreement between Organizer and the winning team.
 Additionally, the 1st winning team will be awarded a second MARLO Travel Grant with a maximum value of

 $2,500 USD to join the Applied Machine Learning Days 2019.
+The winner of Progress Award at Kick-off Tournament and the winner of Award at the Final Tournament can be overlapped as long as the Organizer identify some improvements about the submission made by the relevant teams.
 Organizer will reimburse the following reasonably and necessarily incurred travel expenses of team members in attending the conference: (1) economy class roundtrip airfares from your nearest airport to the city of conference; and (2) accommodation up to 3 days.
 Organizer will not cover meals during your attendance in the conference.

 Microsoft Azure Sponsorship Prize

-Three teams will each win a Microsoft Azure Sponsorship with a maximum value of
+Three teams will each win a Microsoft Azure Sponsorship at Final Tournament with a maximum value of

 $10,000 USD for the 1st place,